CodeMeNasha/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
 The Document Object Model
 2. What is an event?
+An event is interactions that users have with a site.
 3. What is an event listener?
+An event listener is when we choose specific elements to listen to specific events and fire a callback.
 4. Why would we convert a NodeList into an Array?
+We would do this so that we can use .from
 5. What is a component?
 A compenent is reusable code.
 ### Git Set up